dwyl/learn-qunit/README.md

-In a previous tutorial I built a simple stopwatch: https://github.com/nelsonic/stopwatch but its *deliberately* "minimalist" did *not* have tests and all code was contained in a single html file.

-This time we are going to do it the "right" way.
+In a previous tutorial I built a simple stopwatch: https://github.com/nelsonic/stopwatch but its *deliberately* "minimalist" (did *not* have tests and all code was contained in a single html file) *This* time we are going to do it the "*right*" way, then you can compare.

 #### What Functionality Does Our Stopwatch Need?